H4ckerxx44/kitten_space_agency_archive/README.md

+# ARCHIVED

+### Head to https://ksa-archive.net/ / https://github.com/H4ckerxx44/ksa-archive-net for the new archive

+---
+---
+---

 ## [Kitten Space Agency](https://ahwoo.com/store/KPbAA1Au/kitten-space-agency) archive

 If you have one of the versions that are currently missing, feel free to create a torrent and open a PR!